SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_MDX2.md

    - Every 7 seconds, a check is done for any changed configurable values.
 If such a change is detected, the new value is retrieved and instantly updated in the element.
 If the change is the cell of a table, the complete table is refreshed.
 After a change is detected, the check is boosted and performed every 0.5 seconds, until no more changes are detected.

-The **versioning** for the driver is specifically engineered to tie in with the firmware version of the card the driver supports.
+The **versioning** for the connector is specifically engineered to tie in with the firmware version of the card the connector supports.
 It uses the following format: X.X.X.Y, with X.X.X being the firmware version of the card, and .Y the specific driver iteration for this firmware.
-For example, *5.0.28.2* means the driver is the second iteration for firmware *5.0.28.*
+For example, *5.0.28.2* means the connector is the second iteration for firmware *5.0.28.*

-### Ranges of the driver
+### Version Info

 <table>
 <colgroup>